-At St Andrew's Infant School, the children are taught Art as part of their half termly topic work based on Cornerstone units such as 'The Enchanted Woodland', 'Bright Lights, Big City, 'Land Ahoy' and 'Wriggle and Crawl'.
-Art is mainly taught in weekly lessons, but in some topics we combine our Art lessons into full afternoon sessions.
+At St Andrew's Infant School, the children are taught Art and Design as part of their half termly topics.
+In KS1, this is linked to the Cornerstones Curriculum or for EYFS, Development Matters and the EYFS Framework (2020).
+Across the school, Art and Design is mainly taught in weekly lessons but in some topics, we combine our Art lessons into full afternoon sessions.
+In Early Years, children have constant independent access to a painting area within continuous provision and directed work is undertaken in small groups.